Anthony Denman

 Anthony Ray Denman (born October 30, 1979) is an American former professional football player who was a linebacker for two seasons in the National Football League (NFL) with the Cleveland Browns and Buffalo Bills.
 He was selected by the Jacksonville Jaguars in the seventh round of the 2003 NFL draft.
 He played college football for the Notre Dame Fighting Irish.

 Early life

-Denman earned four letters playing high school football at Rusk High School.
+Denman earned four letters playing high school football at Rusk High School in Rusk, Texas.
 He spent time at running back, quarterback, linebacker, defensive line and fullback during high school.
 He garnered all-state allocates his senior season in 1996 after rushing for 1,250 yards and 12 touchdowns on offense while recording 85 tackles and one sack on defense.
 Denman was also team captain as a senior.
 He earned first-team all-East Texas and all-district honors his junior and senior seasons.
 He rushed for 1,428 yards and 20 touchdowns as junior in 1995.
 Denman also earned three letters in track and field.